 Ongoing work in this direction extends to include the vasculature and the neurons, and consider the airway microenvironment as a whole.
 We aim to test the possibility that in patients with malformation of either the airway cartilage or smooth muscle at birth, such as in tracheomalasia and cystic fibrosis patients, these developmental structural defects may contribute to the complex airway dysfunction that manifest at a later time.

 As the acquisition of high-resolution patient genomic data becomes routine, we seek to capture this opportunity and use advanced technology such as CRISPR/Cas9 genome editing to interrogate causal relationships between patient-specific genetic variants and phenotypes and disease mechanisms.
 Towards this goal, we started with congenital disorders as they are caused by single or small numbers of mutations with large effects.

 Thus far, we have uncovered different mechanisms from distinct genetic models of CDH, suggesting that the identification of the genetic lesions in human CDH may inform personalized treatments.
-Furthermore, the studies of disease models also led to exciting basic biology discoveries (Domyan et al., Dev Cell, 2013; Branchfield et al., Science, 2016, McCulley et al., in prep).
+Furthermore, the studies of disease models also led to exciting basic biology discoveries (Domyan et al., Dev Cell, 2013; Branchfield et al., Science, 2016; McCulley et al., JCI, 2018).
 We look forward to expanding this line of investigation to more genes and diseases.